 Lizzie’s mother, Sarah Anthony (Morse) Borden passed away on March 26, 1863, and almost 3 years later, Andrew marries Abby Durfee Gray on June 6, 1865.
 Here is where Lizzie’s misery begins.

-The night before the murders, John Vinnicum Morse, the brother of Lizzie’s and Emma’s deceased mother, visited and was invited to stay for a few days to discuss business matters with Andrew.
-Some people have speculated that their conversation, particularly about property transfer, may have agitated an already strained situation.
+The evening before the murders, Lizzie’s and Emma’s uncle, John Vinnicum Morse, arrived to discuss business matters with Andrew and was invited to stay for a few more days.
+Some have theorized that heated conversations, especially about property transfer, may have been the tipping point in an already uneasy situation.

-During the fateful morning of August 4, 1892, Borden’s father, Andrew Jackson Borden, and her stepmother, Abby Durfee Borden, were murdered in the family home.
-The only other people present at the residence at the time were Lizzie and the family maid, Bridget Sullivan.
-Emma Borden, Lizzie’s sister, was away from home.
-The sisters’ uncle and brother of Andrew Borden’s first wife, John Morse, was visiting but was also away from the house during the time of the murders.
+During the fateful morning of August 4, 1892, Andrew Jackson Borden and his wife Abby Durfee Borden were murdered in their home.
+Only Lizzie and her maid Bridget Sullivan were home at the time.
+One wonders how they two could not have heard any scuffles or screams.
+Emma Borden and John Morse, the sisters’ uncle and brother of Andrew Borden’s first wife, John Morse, were away from the house during the time of the murders.

 Despite what this infamous poem states, Abby received around 18 – 22 direct hits to the back of her head until she was dead, and Andrew was struck 10 or 11 times with a hatchet-like weapon.
 After a 13 day trial, Lizzie Borden was acquitted of all charges and released from jail.
 Apparently, Lizzie and her sister went back to the house for a very brief time and then Lizzie bought a fashionable Queen Anne Victorian mansion in the upscale neighborhood called the Hill.
 Lizzie lived here until her passing on June 1, 1927.